cedrickchee/tch-js/README.md

 ## Build It Yourself

-We have pre-built packages.
+We have pre-built binaries.
 If you want to build the package youself, below are the steps to reproduce the build.

 Installing on Linux: